Let’s explore some of the best JS frameworks available in the markets for web application development.

 - NPM package is very helpful since it contains all the files that are needed for a module.

-- Node is very fast since it is powered by the Google’s V8 engine.
+- Node is very fast since Google’s V8 engine powers it.

 Meteor is also written in C or C++ and supports operating systems like Windows and Linux.
 It comes with the npm bundle so that developers can just type ‘meteor npm’ without them having to install it themselves.

-- Live-browser reloading: When there are changes to be made on the front-end, Meteor automatically reloads the live web pages.
+- Live-browser reloading: When changes are made on the front-end, Meteor automatically reloads the live web pages.
 Integrated live reloading allows refreshing only the required DOM elements without reloading the entire page.

 - Full-stack solution: Meteor provides a full-stack solution for developing and using web applications.